Effect of Spring and Fall Nitrogen Fertilization on Quantitative and Qualitative Traits of Strawberry cv. Camarosa

 Abstract

-Strawberries are one of the most important small fruits that can cultivated more than annual crop.
-Therefore, it is important to know the effect of fertilization in the first year on the yield of the second year of this crop.
-This study was conducted on a soil culture media as factorial based on randomized complete block design with three replications.
-The first factor includes spring nitrogen fertilization at three levels (0, 150 and 300 kg.ha-1 nitrogen in Urea from) every other week, and the second factor was fall fertilizer at three levels (0, 50 and 100 kg.ha-1 nitrogen in Urea from) from late September to early October.
-The results showed in plants treated with nitrogen 100 kg.ha-1 in fall had a maximum number of crowns (3.43) and berry size (length: 4.37 cm and width: 3.42 cm).
-Application of spring (300 kg.ha-1) and fall (100 kg.ha-1) of nitrogen resulted in the highest number of flowers (53), Berry weight (24.35g) and yield (1016.37 g.plant-1).
-The highest amount of anthocyanin and inhibition percentage were observed in the control treatment (15.45 mg.
-L-1 juice and 72.93%, respectively).
-The highest amount of vitamin C was produced in the treatment of 150 kg.ha-1 of spring nitrogen (33 mg.Kg-1).
-In general, the results indicate that the application of nitrogen in spring and fall can increase the yield of strawberries in the second year; However, high nitrogen ratios can reduce the nutritional value of strawberries.
+Strawberries are among the most important small fruits and can be cultivated for more than one production cycle.
+Therefore, understanding the effect of first-year fertilization on second-year yield is essential.
+This study was conducted in soil culture using a factorial experiment arranged in a randomized complete block design with three replications.
+The first factor was spring nitrogen fertilization (0, 150, and 300 kg·ha⁻¹ nitrogen in the form of urea) applied every other week, and the second factor was fall nitrogen fertilization (0, 50, and 100 kg·ha⁻¹ nitrogen in the form of urea) applied from late September to early October.
+The results showed that plants receiving 100 kg·ha⁻¹ nitrogen in the fall produced the maximum number of crowns (3.43) and the largest berries (length: 4.37 cm; width: 3.42 cm).
+Application of 300 kg·ha⁻¹ nitrogen in spring combined with 100 kg·ha⁻¹ nitrogen in fall resulted in the highest number of flowers (53), berry weight (24.35 g), and yield (1016.37 g·plant⁻¹).
+The highest anthocyanin content and antioxidant inhibition percentage were observed in the control treatment (15.45 mg·L⁻¹ juice and 72.93%, respectively).
+The highest vitamin C content was recorded in the treatment receiving 150 kg·ha⁻¹ spring nitrogen (33 mg·kg⁻¹).
+In general, the results indicate that nitrogen application in both spring and fall can increase second-year strawberry yield; however, excessive nitrogen rates may reduce the nutritional value of the fruit.

 Keywords